kilfour/QuickMGenerate/README.md

 - The primitive properties of the object will be automatically filled in using the default (or replaced) generators.

+- Also works for properties with private setters.

 - The enumeration properties of the object will be automatically filled in using the default (or replaced) MGen.Enum<T> generator.